List of The Nanny characters: Maxwell Sheffield

 Despite mutual attraction, Maxwell and Fran try to keep their relationship professional.
 Maxwell is nervous about commitment and is mourning his deceased wife, while Fran is still reeling from a broken relationship with ex-boyfriend Danny, whom she almost marries again in a later episode.

 After a lot of stumbling, Maxwell commits to Fran and confesses his true feelings, and he and Fran get married in the fifth season of the series.
 The engagement causes the jealous C.C. to have a nervous breakdown and she spends time in a mental hospital.
 After being released, she continues her maniacal attempts to separate Max and Fran, even placing a veil on her head at the wedding, and taking Max's arm to walk down the aisle, much to Max's bemusement.
 She is eventually removed from the aisle by Niles, the butler, and forced into a seat.

 On the eve of his wedding to Fran, Maxwell's late wife, Sara, appears to him.
 Sara reveals that she was the one who brought Fran into his life so she could become the nanny.
 When asked what she thought of Fran's voice, she states, "I thought she had a cold!"

 Maxwell becomes a father again when Fran gives birth to their twins Jonah Samuel and Eve Catherine Sheffield.
 After the birth, the whole family moves to California, where Maxwell is scheduled to produce a TV show in Los Angeles.

 His age ranges from 39 to 46 as he mentioned that he was 42 years old in "That's Midlife."
 He also stated that he was 44 years old in "The Nose Knows".

 In the episode "The Nanny Behind the Man," Maxwell identifies himself to be a Republican and admits that his middle name is "Beverley".

 Maggie Sheffield

-Margaret "Maggie" Brolin (née Sheffield) is the eldest child of Maxwell Sheffield, portrayed by Nicholle Tom.
-In Fran Drescher's first book, Enter Whining, Drescher explains that the character was added later, after a network executive suggested "A shy teenager would be a funny contrast to a brazen and flashy Fran."
+Margaret Isabella "Maggie" Brolin (née Sheffield) is the eldest child of Maxwell Sheffield, portrayed by Nicholle Tom.
+In Fran Drescher's first book, Enter Whining, Drescher explains that the character was added late in the show's development, after a network executive suggested "A shy teenager would be a funny contrast to a brazen and flashy Fran."